08:30 – 10:00 hrs | Concurrent Symposia S09-12 & Educational Sessions E09-E10

 Switzerland

-S09.3 3D genome organisation in disease
+S09.3 3D genome organisation in disease: patient-specific chromatin interactions from primary tissue

 Juanma Vaquerizas;